tterb/tterb.github.io/_posts/2016-09-18-atomic-design-ui.md

 <!-- Description -->
 <img src="https://cloud.githubusercontent.com/assets/16360374/22630325/e71b3d12-ebac-11e6-864a-de9714611240.png" width="900" alt="description" title="Description"/>

-  *Atomic Design* aims to provide a modern and refined interface to compliment any dark syntax-theme, featuring modifications that focus on improving the user experience and adaptability.
+  *Atomic Design* aims to provide a modern and refined interface to compliment any dark syntax&ndash;theme, featuring modifications that focus on improving the user experience and adaptability.
 Similarly, this theme also includes a custom icon set and improved integration of some of the most common [Atom packages].
-  The screenshot above features the **[Atomic Monokai]** syntax-theme and *Source Code Pro* via the [Fonts] package.
+  The screenshot above features the **[Atomic Monokai]** syntax&ndash;theme and *Source Code Pro* via the [Fonts] package.

 **In Progress**
   * Experimenting with functionalities to improve adaptability.